Let George Do It (1938 film)

 Let George Do It is a 1938 comedy starring popular stage comedian George Wallace.
 It was the first of two films Wallace made for Ken G. Hall at Cinesound Productions, the other one being Gone to the Dogs (1939).
 Hall later called Wallace "in my opinion, easily the best comedian that this country has produced."

 Synopsis

-The plot concerns a man, Joe Blake, who works as a stage hand in a vaudeville theatre headlined by Mysto the magician.
+Joe Blake works as a stage hand in a vaudeville theatre headlined by Mysto the magician.
 When he finds out that the girl he is in love with, Molly, is getting married, he gets drunk with his friend Happy Morgan and decides to commit suicide.
 Joe offers to leave all his possessions to a gangster, Zilch, if Zilch will arrange a painless death for Joe.

 The next day Joe finds out he has received an inheritance and wants to live, but Zilch and his men, including Unk, abduct Joe and demand half his money.
-Joe escapes with the help of Clara, a woman who has a crush on him, resulting in a wild speedboat chase across Sydney harbour.
+Joe escapes with the help of Clara, a woman who has a crush on him, resulting in a wild speedboat chase across Sydney Harbour.